Tips for Taps Blog

 Note: This NSF is not to be confused with the National Science Foundation.

-One of the many functions of the NSF is to develop standards for residential water treatment devices to ensure that the devices are composed of nontoxic materials and/or that they reliably and adequately remove certain contaminants.
 NSF works with the American National Standards Institute (ANSI) to develop these standards, referred to as NSF/ANSI standards.
 ANSI is a US-based non-profit organization that manages the development of voluntary consensus standards for products, services, techniques, systems, and personnel.
 [2]

-Federal agencies that regulate drinking water (i.e. the EPA and FDA) do not regulate treatment devices, so certifications aim to provide unbiased information to help consumers decide which products will be effective for their water treatment needs.
+Federal agencies that regulate drinking water (i.e., the EPA and FDA) do not regulate treatment devices, so certifications aim to provide unbiased information to help consumers decide which products will be effective for their water treatment needs.
 Some of the most popular NSF certifications address materials safety, structural integrity and specific contaminant reduction claims.
 [1]

 What Organizations Can Certify Water Treatment Devices?

-The Water Quality Association (WQA) is an organization that conducts research, education, and product testing and certification for the water treatment industry.
+WQA) is an organization that conducts research, education, and product testing and certification for the water treatment industry.
 The WQA tests drinking water treatment system components, water additives, pool and spa equipment, and food equipment that involves potable water.
-The agency provides the WQA Gold Seal Certification to products that have undergone testing in WQA's lab and meet certain quality standards, including NSF/ANSI standards.
-WQA tests and certifies products for safe materials, removal claims by manufacturers, and sustainability.
-WQA certifications are useful for consumers when considering which products will be effective for their needs.
-[3]
+The agency awards the WQA Gold Seal Certification to products that have undergone testing in WQA's lab and meet certain quality standards, including NSF/ANSI standards.

-While the NSF and WQA are the most well known, there is yet another option for certification.
 The International Association of Plumbing & Mechanical Officials (IAPMO) has a research and testing arm, called IAPMO R&T, that certifies drinking water treatment devices.
 Similar to WQA, IAPMO R&T conducts testing in their labs, confers certification to NSF/ANSI standards, and has their own seal that indicates the devices were certified by an accredited organization.
 [4]

 three certification seals of approval